IoanAnev/argodsm-ompss-toy/README.md

 M       the rows of matrix A
 N       the columns of matrix A
-TS      the number of rows of matrix A each leaf task will compute W       The number of rows of matrix A each top-level task will compute ITER    number of iterations for which to execute the computations CHECK   an optional parameter that enables checks to make sure the comptuation is correct
+TS      the number of rows of matrix A each leaf task will compute ITER    number of iterations for which to execute the computations CHECK   an optional parameter that enables checks to make sure the comptuation is correct
 ```